groboclown/p4ic4idea/README.md

 # P4Java API bugs

-* Creating a new changelist, or fetching a single changelist, both incorrectly reload the Changelist object from the map iterator when the map is empty, rather than on the first pass when it actually contains data.
-See P4Exec for the work-around.
 * p4 submit -i crashes Windows servers, most likely because the incoming submit map is wrong.
 Although I believe this also happens when this is changed to pass everything as arguments rather than the input map.